Ekko Astral

-Ekko Astral is an American punk rock band based in Washington, D.C.
+Ekko Astral was an American punk rock band based in Washington, D.C.
 The group plays a blend of noise rock and pop-punk, referred to by the band as "mascara mosh pit".
-Their first album, Pink Balloons, was released on Topshelf Records in 2024.
+Their only album, Pink Balloons, was released on Topshelf Records in 2024.

 History

+2021–2023: Formation and Quartz

 Ekko Astral started in 2021, after longtime friends Jael Holzman and Liam Hughes reconnected following Hughes moving to Washington, D.C. in 2021.
 The pair previously wrote music together while they attended the University of Vermont but disbanded post graduation.
 Their debut EP, Quartz, was recorded for Hughes' master's thesis at American University, where he was studying audio technology.
 Before the recording of Quartz, Holzman came out as a trans woman.
 In recording the EP, Holzman wanted to provide an outlet for expressing the emotions she felt coming to terms with her transgender identity during the COVID-19 pandemic.

 Bassist and percussionist Miri Tyler was recruited from Washington, D.C.'s DIY music scene for the recording of Quartz.
 Following the recording and release of Quartz, Tyler was made the group's full-time drummer, and was joined by fellow trans D.C. indie musician Guinevere Tully on bass.
 The band's lineup was finalized with the addition of rhythm guitarist Sam Elmore, a childhood friend of Holzman's.
 The group's first release as a quintet was the live EP The Quartz Farewell, recorded at Comet Ping Pong in 2023.

+2024: Pink Balloons and breakthrough

 Ekko Astral announced their signing to Topshelf Records in 2024; their full-length debut Pink Balloons was released through the label on April 17.
 Its release was preceded by that of singles "Baethoven", "Devorah", and "On Brand", which received enthusiastic profiles in outlets including NPR and Stereogum.
 Stereogum also included Ekko Astral in their annual list of "The 40 Best New Artists" for 2024.
 Pitchfork ranked the album No. 1 on its list of "The 30 Best Rock Albums of 2024."
+The "i90" collaboration with Josaleigh Pollett was also featured in Best of the Year lists by Paste and Uproxx.

 In 2024, it was announced the group would be supporting Idles on tour for three dates in the Southern United States, as well as opening for Ted Leo and the Pharmacists on the first leg of their Shake the Sheets 20th anniversary tour.
 As of May 2024, the band are working on their next release, "a concept album about the Beltway".

 In July 2024, Tully left the group to focus on her solo project, Rosslyn Station.
 Holzman became the group's bass player in her absence.
-Elmore announced his departure 2 months later on September 4.
+Elmore announced his departure two months later on September 4.